 Some of my favorite things to do:

-- Go for walks.
+• Go for walks.
 When my foster parents bring out the leash, I get excited and will sit patiently while they put on my harness.
-Then I wait patiently at the door and wait to be told it’s ok to go outside.
-Sometimes I go on walks with my foster sister, Koda ( a 4 year old female golden).
-Other times my foster mom leaves Koda at home so we can do some focused training on our walks.
+Then I wait patiently at the door and wait to be told it’s okay to go outside.

-- Chew on toys.
+• Chew on toys.
 My foster parents don’t let me have many toys because I can over love them until they are destroyed.
-The best toys for me are Kong toys, or old footballs, or anything else that is very durable.
+The best toys for me are Kong toys, old footballs, or anything else that is very durable.

-- Just relaxing in the living room with my foster family.
+• Just relaxing and sleeping in the home with my foster family.